v3kmmw/Fisch-Macro/README.md

 2. Go to the [releases page](https://github.com/v3kmmw/Fischer/releases).
 3. Download the Source Code.
 4. Extract the Source Code in a new folder.
-5. Open CMD in the directory
+5. Open CMD in the directory!

 6. Run this command:
 ```python build/gui.py```